Suck It Up Buttercup

 Truly, most Japanese distain those who come to Japan with the arrogance embodied within the demeaning and derogatory phrase “open up Japan.”

-In fact, the boisterous blob of the greedy American was doomed to fail from the very beginning.
+In fact, the boisterous blob of the greedy was doomed to fail from the very beginning.

 Obese Americans - Land Of The Rising Son